spynetS/RapidElements/README.md

 This library is for you who are tired to use big js frameworks to create a website but want the convinence of components.

 ## Installation
-To "install" just add the script link
-`<script defer type="text/javascript" src="https://spynets.github.io/RapidElements/bin/RapidElements.js" ></script>`
+To "install" just add the script link **don't forget the defer tag** `<script defer type="text/javascript" src="https://spynets.github.io/RapidElements/bin/RapidElements.js" ></script>`

 ## Usage